Brandon Moreno: Ultimate Fighting Championship

-Post-UFC career
+Legacy Fighting Alliance

 Moreno signed a multi-fight contract with the Legacy Fighting Alliance and made his promotional debut against the prevailing Flyweight Champion Maikel Perez at LFA 69 on June 7, 2019.
 Moreno won the fight via technical knockout in the fourth round.

-UFC return
+Return to UFC

-Moreno faced promotional newcomer Askar Askarov on September 21, 2019, at UFC Fight Night 159.
+Moreno returned to the UFC in a bout against promotional newcomer Askar Askarov on September 21, 2019, at UFC Fight Night 159.
 The back-and-forth bout ended in a split draw.
+12 out of 13 media outlets scored the bout for Moreno.

 Moreno faced Kai Kara-France on December 14, 2019, at UFC 245.
 He won the fight by unanimous decision.

 Moreno faced Jussier Formiga on March 14, 2020, at UFC Fight Night 170.
 He won the fight via unanimous decision.

 As the first bout of his new contract, Moreno was expected to face Alex Perez on November 21, 2020, at UFC 255.
 However, on October 2, it was announced that Cody Garbrandt, who was scheduled to fight Deiveson Figueiredo for the UFC Flyweight Championship at the event, pulled out due to a torn bicep and was replaced by Perez.
 Moreno instead faced Brandon Royval.
 He won the fight via technical knockout in round one.

 UFC Flyweight Championship

-Moreno faced Deiveson Figueiredo for the UFC Flyweight Championship on December 12, 2020, at UFC 256.
+Just three weeks removed from his last fight, Moreno faced Deiveson Figueiredo for the UFC Flyweight Championship on December 12, 2020, at UFC 256.
 After five rounds of frenetic back-and-forth fighting in which Figueiredo was deducted 1 point in the third round due to a groin strike, the bout was declared a majority draw.
+13 out of 27 media outlets scored the bout for Figueiredo while 14 out of the 27 outlets scored the bout as a draw.
 This fight earned both athletes the Fight of the Night award.

 Moreno rematched Figueiredo for the UFC Flyweight Championship on June 12, 2021, co-headlining UFC 263.
 Moreno dominated the striking and grappling exchanges and submitted Figueiredo with a rear naked choke in the third round, becoming the first Mexican UFC champion in the process.
 This win earned him the Performance of the Night award.

 The trilogy rematch with Figueiredo for the UFC Flyweight Championship was scheduled to take place on December 11, 2021, at UFC 269 initially, but was moved to UFC 270 as the co-main event.
 He lost the fight and the title via unanimous decision.
 This fight earned him the Fight of the Night award.